Redocly/redocly-cli/docs/commands/stats.md

 In this case, `stats` will show statistics for the definition that was passed to the command.
 The configuration file is ignored.

-#### Pass entrypoints via configuration file
+#### Pass entrypoint via configuration file

 Instead of full paths, you can use aliases assigned in your `apiDefinitions` within your `.redocly.yaml` configuration file as entrypoints.
-For example, `petstore`:

 ```bash command
 openapi stats petstore